No change to Cook’s status as Vikes RB faces assault lawsuit

 Zimmer said 29 people with the Vikings, including himself, were getting close contact testing Wednesday.
 The team currently has five players on the COVID-19 reserve list: safety Harrison Smith, center Garrett Bradbury, backup guard Dakota Dozier, backup linebacker Ryan Connelly and practice squad offensive lineman Timon Parris.

 Smith, Bradbury and Dozier had to sit out the last game at Baltimore.
-Smith, who is unvaccinated, has also been ruled out of the game Sunday.
+Smith, who is unvaccinated, has also been ruled out of the game Sunday at the Los Angeles Chargers.
 NFL protocols for unvaccinated players who test positive require a minimum 10-day isolation.